SAP/abap-cleaner/docs/main-window.md

-Further display options can be found in the 'View' menu: 'Zoom In', 'Zoom Default' and 'Zoom Out' for changing the font size; 'Highlight Declarations' to display declaration keywords such as ```DATA``` or ```FIELD-SYMBOLS``` in a different color; and 'Highlight Write Positions' to show variables in write positions in a different color.
+Further display options can be found in the 'View' menu: 'Zoom In', 'Zoom Default' and 'Zoom Out' for changing the font size; 'Highlight Declarations' to display declaration keywords such as ```DATA``` or ```FIELD-SYMBOLS``` in a different color; 'Highlight Write Positions' to show variables in write positions in a different color; and 'Highlight Assignment Operators' to highlight assignments to variables, parameters or components (esp. in contrast to the comparison operator ```=``` in logical expressions).

 ## Incremental Search